kudaliyanagethanuja/Attendance-Excel-Updater/README.md

 - Information hints: Explains processing speed and possible delays for large files.
 - Feature highlights: Quick visual cues about the app’s advantages:

-- ⚡ Fast – Optimized parser for large sheets.
+  ⚡ Fast – Optimized parser for large sheets.

-- ✅ Reliable – Automatic validation and rollback on failure.
+  ✅ Reliable – Automatic validation and rollback on failure.

-- 📝 Audited – Tracks all changes with user, time, and brief summary.
+  📝 Audited – Tracks all changes with user, time, and brief summary.

-Screenshot:
+![Web UI](.github/images/app_ui.png)
+*Screenshot:*
 This interface ensures that users can upload, process, and download cleaned attendance files quickly and securely, even without technical knowledge.

-![Web UI](.github/images/app_ui.png)
-*Upload page*

 ---